edu-rag/vizmind-ai/README.md

     * **Conditional Branching (Decision Point)**:
         * If the LLM grades the database documents as **Sufficient & Confident**: The graph proceeds directly to generate an answer using only these internal documents (`R_GenDB`).
         * If the LLM grades them as **Insufficient or with Low Confidence**: The graph routes to the `perform_web_search` node.
-    * `perform_web_search` (Fallback): If triggered, this node uses an external search tool like **Tavily API** (or your integrated PaperScraper) to find relevant information from the web, focusing on configured "verified sites" (like Wikipedia or scientific journals).
     * `generate_final_answer`: This node is reached either directly after sufficient DB retrieval or after web search.
 It uses an **LLM (Groq)** to synthesize a final answer.
         * If only DB documents were used (`R_GenDB` path), the LLM uses that context.
         * If web search was performed (`R_GenWeb` path), the LLM uses a combination of the initial (possibly few) DB documents *and* the new web documents as context.